flipxcrsp/Kojo_Product_Observations/README.md

 * supplier coordination
 * operational speed

-That positioning becomes even more valuable during supply chain instability.
+even more valuable during supply chain instability.

+If you tried to buy new construction during 2020, need I say more?

+I'm sorry for bringing that up (I feel you).

 ---

 ### Construction Digital Transformation

-Construction remains heavily underserved technologically compared to many industries.

-Kojo appears positioned to modernize:
+Kojo modernizes:

 * procurement
 * communication